What to Do if You are Sick or Possibly Exposed

 - Monitor your symptoms and call before visiting your doctor.
 If you have an appointment, be sure you tell them you have or may have COVID-19.

-- If you have one, wear a facemask around other people, such as sharing a room or vehicle, or around pets and before entering a healthcare provider's office.
+- If you have to be around other people or pets, such as sharing a room or vehicle, or before entering a healthcare provider's office, wear a face covering or mask

-- If you can't wear a mask because it's hard for you to breathe while wearing one, then keep people who live with you out of your room, or have them wear a facemask if they come in your room.
+- If you can't wear a mask because it's hard for you to breathe while wearing one, then keep people who live with you out of your room, and have them wear a mask if they come in your room.

 - Cover coughs and sneezes with a tissue and throw away in a lined trashcan.
 Wash hands thoroughly afterwards.
 Soap and water is best.